SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 \[X AP\] Multi-Throw: Should be self-explanatory.
 X is half the Speed of the multi-throw.
 \[X AP\] Raiton Ninjutsu: The clone must first perform the handseals, at the regular speed, costing AP equal to half the technique's modified Seal Speed.
 It then costs X AP, where X is half the technique's Speed.
 They cannot, however, use Raiton Bunshin.

+Anyone who destroys a Lightning Clone within a 1 yard range takes this technique's damage automatically.

+Lightning Clones are all at Fatigue 0; if they ever reach Fatigue 1, they are destroyed.
 When Lightning Clones attack they use only half your damage bonus for dealing damage, and the severity of wounds they inflict is reduced by one category.

 Lightning Clones use your base Stamina and Chakra Exhaustion bonuses, as if they were a Fatigue 0 version of you without any temporary benefits (such as having eaten a Soldier Pill before creating them).
 If a clone fails a Fatigue roll, it vanishes just as if it had been struck.

 ### **Gian \- False Darkness**